It’s not easy to find a job as a teenager. Many jobs have age or experience requirements that you might not meet.

 While caddies are less common now at public golf courses, country clubs still frequently hire teens as caddies.
 This job involves helping club members carry their bag, cleaning their clubs, and calculating their yardage to the pin.

-Although caddy jobs are hard to come by, they can pay very well, and are a good first job for a teenager passionate about golf.
+Although caddy jobs are hard to come by, they can pay very well, and are a good first job for a teenager, especially one who’s passionate about golf.

 Average pay: The majority of a caddy’s pay comes from tips, which adds up to an average rate of $30 per hour.
 This makes a position as a caddy one of the highest paying jobs for teens.